theochem/horton/doc/dev_howto_use_git.rst

 `SHA-1 <http://en.wikipedia.org/wiki/SHA-1>`_ hash
     A `numerical` checksum of a given length in bytes (in this case 256) for a much larger amount of data, e.g. a very long character string.
-One tries to design hashing algorithms such that they are doing two things very well: (i) it is not possible to derive the original data from a hash and (ii) a small change in the original data completely changes the hash.
+There are usually two main goals when designing hashing algorithms: (i) it is not possible to derive the original data from a hash and (ii) a small change in the original data completely changes the hash.
 The `MD5
     <http://en.wikipedia.org/wiki/MD5>`_ checksum is well known and often used
-    from CD images, but it is not great in terms of the above two hashing objectives.
+    for CD images, but it is not great in terms of the above two hashing objectives.

 Commit
-    A patch with a some extra information: author, timestamp, a SHA1 hash of the code to which it applies, and some other things.
+    A patch with some extra information: author, timestamp, a SHA1 hash of the code to which it applies, and some other things.

 Branch